Settings for spreadsheet to HTML conversion

 Form endpoint (mandatory additional field): this is the URL of the form endpoint provider you chose (Basin, GetForm).

 One single file (default): this is the default setting.
 All the code (HTML, JS, CSS) of the application in a single .html file.

 NodeJs (beta): the calculations are ready to run on a backend server with NodeJs and Express.

-For various reason you might want to be independent of these CDN.
+For various reasons, you might want to be independent of these CDN.
 It could be the case if you want your app to work offline.
-In this case tick the box and convert again.
+In this case, tick the box and convert it again.
 The JS libraries will be packed within the archive of your file.